smarulanda/personal-site/_posts/2015-03-12-writing-a-simple-jquery-plugin.md

 ## Conclusion

-We've only just touched the tip of the jQuery plugin iceberg, but if you follow the best practices that we've stepped through in these examples you'll be building your own DRY, extensible, and production-ready plugins in no time.
+We've only just brushed the tip of the jQuery plugin iceberg, but if you follow the best practices that we've stepped through in these examples you'll be building your own DRY, extensible, and production-ready plugins in no time.

 Just keep plugging away.